 Lost flavours of mughal meals at Hyatt regency

-What: Forgotten Food of Mughal Era
+What: Forgotten Food of the Mughal Era

 Where: Gucci, Hyatt Regency Kolkata

-On until: September 30, 7pm to 11pm
+On until: September 30, 7 pm to 11 pm

 Meal for 2: Rs three,000-plus

-Chicken Mughlai Paratha with Chatpate Aloo Ki Subzi: Minced chook is blended with ginger, inexperienced chili, coriander, roasted walnuts, and cashew nuts, and stuffed interior a paratha.
+Chicken Mughlai Paratha with Chatpate Aloo Ki Subzi: Minced chook is blended with ginger, inexperienced chili, coriander, roasted walnuts, cashew nuts, and stuffed interior paratha.
 The Mughlai Parathas are served with a tangy, highly spiced potato sabzi.
 Rs 850

 Paya Parda Biryani: This fragrant biryani made with basmati rice, lamb nalli with coriander, and fried onion as a garnish, has a skinny layer of parda (made with white flour), ensuring that the flavors continue to be intact.
 Served with raita, the biryani is wealthy and has moderate, highly spiced notes.
 Rs 850

-Lajjatder Malai Kofta: This deliciously rich and creamy kofta, stuffed with a combination of nuts, ginger, green chilies, and cheese, is perfect for folks who aren’t keen on spicy food.
+Lajjatder Malai Kofta: This deliciously rich and creamy kofta, stuffed with a combination of nuts, ginger, green chilies, and cheese, is perfect for folks not keen on spicy food.
 The koftas melt for your mouth while the gravy, made with curd, cashew paste, and onions, is lip-smacking.
 Best had with Zafrani Shahi Naan.
 Rs 850 ‘

 Bengali Food